 The purpose of smoking bans and restrictions laid down by the Tobacco Act is to protect the population from the adverse health effects of tobacco smoke.
 The aim is to ensure that nobody is exposed to tobacco smoke against his or her will.
 In addition to the Tobacco Act, other laws and regulations apply to smoking and the restriction of smoking, such as occupational safety legislation and the Health Protection Act.

 The smoking bans and restrictions stipulated in the Tobacco Act also apply to activities such as waterpipe smoking and the smoking of herbal cigarettes (see herbal product for smoking) and electronic cigarettes.
-Although smoking bans do not apply to the use of smoke-free tobacco products (such as snuff), the use of such products is prohibited, under the Tobacco Act, in indoor and outdoor facilities intended for children and young people, such as day care centres and educational institutions.
+Although smoking bans do not apply to the use of smoke-free tobacco products (such as snuff), the use of such products is prohibited, under the Tobacco Act, in indoor and outdoor facilities intended for children and young people, such as day care centres, educational institutions and playgrounds.

 According to the Tobacco Act, smoking is prohibited in indoor areas that are accessible to the public, employees or customers.
 The smoking ban applies to the indoor areas of buildings, vehicles and similar areas.
 It is worth noting that the definition of an indoor area included in the Tobacco Act covers partly open areas as well.

 In certain cases, smoking in outdoor areas is also prohibited by the Tobacco Act.
-These include shelters, auditoriums and other spectator areas at public events organised outdoors or other facilities that are directly intended for following the event and where participants stay in one place, as well as the outdoor areas of day-care centres and educational institutions.
+These include shelters, auditoriums and other spectator areas at public events organised outdoors or other facilities that are directly intended for following the event and where participants stay in one place, as well as the outdoor areas of day-care centres, educational institutions, playgrounds and public beaches.